MicrosoftDocs/supply-chain-center/articles/administer/schema/carrier.md

 ## Parent

 A parent is a corporation that owns more than 50 percent of another corporation.
 The parent company may also be a subsidiary of another corporation.
-If the parent also has branches, then it's also considered headquarters.
+If the parent also has branches, then its also considered headquarters.

 ## Domestic Ultimate